edgelesssys/contrast/docs/docs/basics/security-benefits.md

 * **The workload containers**: A containerized image that runs in an isolated [Confidential Container](confidential-containers.md) environment.
 * **The runtime policies**: A policy that defines the runtime environment for the workload containers.
 Think your Kubernetes deployment YAML-file in policy format.
-* **The manifest**: A manifest file defining the entire confidential deployment.
-It contains the policies for all containers of the deployment and the expected hardware reference values for the Confidential Container runtime environment.
+* **The manifest**: A manifest file defining the reference values of an entire confidential deployment.
+It contains the policy hashes for all pods of the deployment and the expected hardware reference values for the Confidential Container runtime environment.
 * **The Coordinator**: An attestation service that runs itself in a Confidential Container in the Kubernetes cluster.
 The Coordinator is configured with the manifest.
 User-facing, you can verify this service and the effective manifest using remote attestation.
 Providing you with a concise attestation for the entire deployment.
 Cluster-facing, it verifies all containers and their policies based on remote attestation procedures and the manifest.
 * **The protected data**: The data that is processed by the workload containers.